mitchHorne/platform_45_challenge/README.md

 ### Final Notes and Thoughts

 - An online deployed version of the application can be viewed on [Netlify](https://nervous-brown-2148e5.netlify.com/).
-Might be easier to test on mobile
+Makes it easier to test on mobile
 - I _may_ have gone overboard with the re-usability, referring to the submission form that generates it's own state and components based on a data structure found in `/containers/home/data.js`.
-It is useful, as long as it is not the only form to be created on the site, otherwise it sacrifices a bit of performance and simplicity for the flexibility.
-Just wanted to make it clear that I am aware of that
+It is useful, as long as it is not the only form to be created on the site, otherwise it is quite supperfluous and sacrifices a bit of performance, due to form re-renders instead of component-level re-renders, and code simplicity for the added flexibility.
-- There is a `bug` of sorts when you move focus from an input to click on something else.
-This is unfortunately browser behavior, as the loss of focus on a component alters state and re-renders the form, cancelling any onClick or otherwise events captured in that split-second.
-Would be an easy fix using something like redux and redux-form, or simplifying the form _i.e. removing the data driven ultrare-usableness and using a set form_ - _However_, it will take a good deal of work implementing that on the form, so I won't be, just wanted to make you aware.
 - I added test utilities to `/utils/testing` to lessen the pain of testing React